Argentina into World Cup semi-finals after penalty shootout win over Netherlands

 Messi naturally stepped up.
 Noppert inevitably tried to put him off.
 Messi just put it in the top corner.

 The Dutch now had to up it.
 That’s precisely what Steven Berghuis did.
-With a cross that finally found a Dutch head, and Weghorst having impressively found space, the sixth-foot-six forward plundered a brilliant header.
+With a cross that finally found a Dutch head, and Weghorst having impressively found space, the 6ft 6in forward plundered a brilliant header.

 The Dutch didn’t just have one lighthouse showing the path to goal, but two of them.
 Argentina went from doing pretty much as they wanted to just doing anything to ensure the Netherlands couldn’t launch a long ball towards one of those forwards.
 That at one point involved Leandro Paredes launching a loose ball into the Dutch bench and sparking a melee.